 - If the curing flag has been set by PSCW during review, the status will reflect that the application should be sent to curing - If an application has a score of less than 40, the status will be set to "carried forward" but could be overwritten by PSCW staff to "curing" - If the applicant selected counties outside of those that they specified on their LOI and PSCW did not approve their exception, the application will be carried forward. - If the applicant exceeded the BEAD Match Threshold and PSCW did not approve the exception, the application will be carried forward. - If the tribal consent flag remains on the application, the application will be disqualified - If none of the above conditions apply, the application will be considered for award.

 PSCW will have the ability to manually update any application statuses during the review process.
-Note that Round 2 rules for curing will be different since there is no "carried forward" status in that round.

-• If an application has a score less than 40 points in Round 2, it can only be considered if it is the only one bidding on a project unit.
+• If an application has a score less than 40 points in Round 2, it will not be considered.